What is a Cataract?

 *Market Scope.The 2011 Comprehensive Report on the Global Presbyopia Correcting Surgery Market St. Louis MO: Market Scope LLC.

 Cataract surgery involves removing the cloudy lens and replacing it with a custom made lens.
 It is performed under local anaesthetic and is pain free.
 Under local anaesthetic a small incision is made in the side of the eye, under 2.8 mm in length.
 This incision is so small it does not need stitches and heals naturally.

 Ultrasound vibration is used to liquify the cloudy contents of the lens and a suction tube then removes it.
 The new lens is then inserted in the place of the old lens.
-For safety each eye is treated separately with a week in between.
+For safety, each eye is treated separately with a week's interval before treatment to the second eye.
 Surgery time is approximately 20 minutes for each eye.
-After about two hours at our clinic after a final check up you are free to go home.
+Your stay at clinic should last two hours, and after a final check up you are free to go home.